-Trish Magyari, MS, CGC, MS, LCPC is a psychotherapist, senior MBSR teacher, retreat leader, and genetic counselor based in Baltimore, MD.
-She has a Master’s degree in Genetic Counseling (1981), a second Master’s in Clinical Community Counseling (JHU, 2009), and is a licensed graduate professional counselor in the State of Maryland.
+Trish Magyari, MS, CGC, MS, LCPC, RYT-200 is a mindfulness-based psychotherapist, senior MBSR teacher, retreat leader, LifeForce yoga practitioner and genetic counselor based in Baltimore, MD, specializing in grief and trauma.
+She has a Master’s degree in Genetic Counseling (1981), a second Master’s in Clinical Community Counseling (JHU, 2009), and is a licensed professional counselor in the State of Maryland.
 She has 39 years of meditation experience, has taught the MBSR 8-week series more than 60 times, and is trained in MBSR, MBCT and mindfulness-based psychotherapy.
 First trained in MBSR in 1987, she completed the UMASS MBSR Teacher Development Intensive, their highest level of training, in 2000; since then she has facilitated MBSR groups in 6 successful clinical trials at NIH, Johns Hopkins Hospital, and University of Maryland Center for Integrative Medicine.
 These studies documented MBSR as being potentially helpful for persons with chronic pain due to hereditary connective tissue disorders, for persons with arthritis, for at-risk adolescents, for adolescents who are HIV positive, and for women with complex PTSD due to childhood sexual trauma.
-Please contact Trish for published results of these studies.
+Trish has recently writen a book chapter, "Teaching mindfulness to women with complex trauma" for the upcoming Mindfulness Techniques for Trauma Care (Guildford Press, Jan 2015).
+Please contact Trish for published results of these studies or the book chapter.

 Trish and Diane also lead targeted retreats for women, including their April 2011 weekend mindfulness retreat for "Women Touched by Cancer".
 This retreat was for women diagnosed with cancer, women who are care-givers to persons with cancer, as well as women from hereditary cancer families.